-As discussed in Note 1, the financial statements of the Bond Funds specific to General Obligation Bonds, Election of 2001 and Election of 2005, are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
-They do not purport to, and do not present fairly the financial position of the District as of June 30, 2020, and the results of it operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Bond Funds specific to General Obligation Bonds, Election of 2005 and Election of 2020, are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2021, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.